-2. Projects to Assign: Assign Projects 1 and 3 on page 77.
+2. Projects to Assign: Assign Projects 1 and 3 on page 69.

-3. Quick Quiz: Assign Question 1 or 2 on page 77.
+3. Quick Quiz: Assign Questions 1 and 2 on page 69.

-4. Critical Thinking: Assign Discussion Topics 3 and 4 on page 77.
+4. Critical Thinking: Assign Discussion Topics 3 and 4 on page 69.

-5. Critical Thinking: Review the mission statement presented in Figure 2-2.
-What are the possible critical success factors and critical business issues for the company?
+5. Critical Thinking: Assign Project 4 on page 69.

-52: Case In Point 2.1: Lo Carb Meals
+43: Case In Point 2.1: Lo Carb Meals

 Lo Carb is a successful new company that has published several cookbooks and marketed its own line of low-carbohydrate meals.
 Joe Turner, Lo Carb’s president, has asked your opinion.
 He wants to know whether a mission statement really is necessary.
 After you review the chapter material, write a brief memo with your views.
-Be sure to include good (and not-so-good) examples of actual mission statements that you find on the eb.
+Be sure to include good (and not-so-good) examples of actual mission statements that you find on the web.

-Comments: As the chapter points out, a mission statement describes a company for its stakeholders and briefly states the company’s overall purpose, products, services, and values.
-Stakeholders include anyone affected by the company’s operations, such as customers, employees, suppliers, stockholders, and members of the community.
+Comments: As the chapter points out, a mission statement is used to point out the company’s overall services, purpose, values, and product.
+It also describes a company for its stakeholders.
+Basically a stakeholder is someone who is affected by the company’s operations, such as customers, employees, suppliers, stockholders, and members of the community.
 Most firms feel strongly that a mission statement is an important part of their identity.
-You should encourage students to do research on the Web to find examples of mission statements, to evaluate them, and to rate them.
+You should encourage students to do research on the web to find examples of mission statements, to evaluate them, and to rate them.

 You also might ask students for examples of mission statements at firms where they are employed.
 You could point out that one risk of having a mission statement is that the firm has to live up to it, or else the company’s credibility will be at risk, both internally and externally.
-If the mission statement really is based on the firm’s purpose, vision, and values, as explained on page 50, this will not be a problem.
+If the mission statement really is based on the firm’s purpose, vision, and values, as explained on page 41, this will not be a problem.